antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 ### The `notnull` generic constraint

-It is quite common to intend that a generic type is specifically not allowed to be nullable.
+It's quite common wanting to mark a generic type as non-nullable.
 For example, given the following interface:

 ```csharp
 interface IDoStuff<TIn, TOut>